littleWhiteDuck/SimpleHook/README_EN.md

   public static boolean isTest = false;
 }
 // Concrete values only support primitive types, and strings
-// There is no need to fill in the variable type; it must comply with the rules for filling in the result value /*
+// There is no need to fill in the field type; it must comply with the rules for filling in the result value /*
-  Mode selection Hook static variable
+  Mode selection Hook static field
-  The class name should be filled in: simple.example.Example The variable name should be filled in: isTest Variable type does not need to be filled in
+  The class name should be filled in: simple.example.Example The field name should be filled in: isTest
+  Field type does not need to be filled in
   The modified value should be filled in: true/false */
 ````

-#### variables
+#### instance field

-> Fill in the same as static variables
+> Fill in the same as static field

 #### print parameter value